doctorluk/rotu-revolution/README.txt

 //		Decompilation of sources		//
 //										//

 I personally do not hate the decompilation of sources.
 I myself have decompiled many mods and maps in order to begin scripting for Call of Duty 4 myself.
 Without official documentation and only limited basic tutorials it is extremely hard to try out stuff.
-The easiest way is by decompiling a mod, understanding it's structure and adding new features that often fail at first, but will motivate once they actually work!
+The easiest way is by decompiling a mod, understanding its structure and adding new features that often fail at first, but will motivate once they actually work!
 The only thing I want you to do when you use any of the sources of this mod, no matter who made them, credit them accordingly!

 --------------------------------